Support services

 The Rectorate provides financial support for the submission of proposals for complex DFG and EU collaborative projects if funding is not available from research unit or department funds.

-The Rectorate provides support right from the first stage of brainstorming and consortium formation for a DFG collaborative project.
-The contact person here is Dr. Ronja Scholz.
+The Rector’s Office provides support right from the initial stages of idea generation and consortium formation for a DFG consortium project.
+The contact person in the Research Support Services is Dr. Ronja Scholz.
+The funding advisor responsible for your department will be happy to assist you in preparing an application to the DFG.

 Further support